inseven/statuspanel/service/README.markdown

 ## Infrastructure

-StatusPanel is hosted using Docker behind an nginx reverse proxy.
+StatusPanel is hosted as a Docker container behind the Caddy web server using a reverse proxy.

+The production service is hosted on a DigitalOcean droplet and backups are achieved by enabling droplet backups.

+## Deployment

 Deployment is performed using an Ansible playbook located in the 'ansible' directory.

-The production service is hosted on a DigitalOcean droplet and backups are achieved by enabling droplet backups.
+This is automated using GitHub Actions and Environments.
+Environments are configured to expose the following details:

+- Secrets
+     - `ANSIBLE_BECOME_PASS`
+     - `ANSIBLE_SSH_KEY`
+- Variables
+     - `STATUSPANEL_DEPLOYMENT_GROUP`–one of 'staging' or 'production'
+     - `STATUSPANEL_SERVICE_ADDRESS`

+There are currently two environments configured: 'staging' and 'production'.

 ## Development